Combinatorial descriptions of biclosed sets in affine type: Background

 The set $\Pi'$ is called a \newword{base} for $\Phi'$ and its elements are called the \newword{simple roots} of $\Phi'$.
 The cardinality of $\Pi'$ is called the \newword{rank} of $\Phi'$.
 The group $W'$ is called the \newword{reflection subgroup} generated by $\Phi'$.
 We say a subsystem $\Phi'$ is \newword{full} if whenever $\alpha$ and $\beta\in \Phi'$, it follows that any $\gamma$ in the span $\RR\alpha+\RR\beta$ is also in $\Phi'$.
 The \newword{type} of $\Phi'$ is a description of its Cartan matrix.
 If $X_n$ is a Cartan type, then a full subsystem of $\Phi$ with type $X_n$ is called an \newword{$X_n$-subsystem}.
 (E.g., an $A_2$-subsystem consists of roots $\alpha,\beta,\alpha+\beta$ and their negations, such that no other elements of $\Phi$ are in their span.)

 \begin{remark} In general, if $\Phi'$ is a subsystem of $\Phi$, then the elements of $\Pi'$ may be linearly dependent.
 In other words, the rank of $\Phi'$ might be larger than $\dim \RR\Phi'$.
-If $\Phi'$ is finite or the span of $\Phi'$ is 2-dimensional, then this doesn't happen. \end{remark}
+If $\Phi'$ is finite or the span of $\Phi'$ is 2-dimensional, then this doesn't happen.
+In general, there even exist infinite rank subsystems of finite rank root systems; however, all subsystems of the finite rank root systems considered here are finite rank \cite{Dyer2011b}. \end{remark}

 A root system is \newword{indecomposable} when it cannot be written as the disjoint union of two nonempty full subsystems.
 A Coxeter group with an indecomposable root system is called \newword{irreducible}.
 Every root system can be written uniquely as a disjoint union of indecomposable subsystems, and each Coxeter group can be written uniquely as a product of irreducible factors.